The art of writing is the art of applying the seat of the pants to the seat of the chair.

 - Talk it out.
 Try tape-recording yourself speaking the ideas you want to include in the paper, and then transcribe the tape.

 Set a writing deadline (other than the paper’s due date) for yourself by making an appointment at the Writing Center or telling your TA (or a former TA) that you’re going to give them a draft on such-and-such a date.
-If you make your Writing Center appointment for several days before the paper is due, then you may be motivated to have a draft finished, in order to make the appointment worthwhile.
+If you make your Writing Center appointment for several days before the paper is due, then you may be motivated to have a draft finished.
+Or set an earlier appointment at the Writing Center to have a conversation about your plans for the draft.
+Talking out your ideas with someone will help you get them organized for subsequent writing.

 Keeping your work (books, notes, articles, etc.) physically out, in full view, gives you a reminder that you are in the middle of the paper, or that you need to start.
 Also, if you write in more than one shift, it can be helpful to leave off in the middle of a paragraph and leave your ‘tools’ where they are.
 When you return to the paper, you’ll be able to “warm up” by finishing that paragraph.
 Starting a new section cold may be more difficult.